MissStrong/ICD2O/Notes/Unit 3/Note 15 - Radio Buttons.md

 If we want to make something happen when we select a radio button, we can use the `onclick` attribute in each button.
 This allows us to call a function whenever the checkbox is checked or unchecked.

-We can get a list of all the radio button objects using `document.getElementsByName()` and we can find out which one is selected based on whether the `checked` property is `true` or `false`.
+We can get an array of all the radio button objects using `document.getElementsByName()` and we can find out which one is selected based on whether the `checked` property of each button is `true` or `false`.

 ```html
 <!DOCTYPE html>